rileysklar/tolberts/src/content/posts/react-slick-horizontal-slider.md

   ]
 ---

-Its time to build a responsive horizontal scroll slider with react slick.

 ## Introduction

 Working in a startup often requires adaptability and creative solutions, especially in web development.
 A common feature that has continually resurfaced in my projects is the need for a horizontal scroll slider.
 Despite the prevalence of various libraries and frameworks, finding a straightforward, vanilla CSS-based solution has been challenging.
 Today, I tackled this issue head-on for a landing page that featured multiple information cards.
 To avoid extensive vertical scrolling, I turned to an old ally: React Slick.